ThePixelDeveloper/Nolimits2PackageLoader/README.md

 Copyright 2013 Mathew Davies

-The Nolimits Coaster 2 Package Loader was written by Mathew Davies with the permissions of the No Limits Development Team for their explicit use.
-Use of this code without the permission of Ole Lange or the No Limits Development Team is strictly prohibited.
+The Nolimits Coaster 2 Package Loader was written by Mathew Davies with the permissions of the No Limits Development Team for Nolimits Exchange.
+Use of this code without the permission of Mathew Davies is strictly prohibited.